 The Company sells its products in many parts of the world and, as a result, the Company's business is affected by fluctuations in currency exchange rates.
 The Company is exposed to foreign currency exchange rate risk because the mix of currencies in which its costs are denominated is different from the mix of currencies in which it earns revenues.
-In 2004, approximately 70% of the Company's selling and general and administrative expenses and approximately 94% of the Company's research and development expenses were denominated in euro, while approximately 51% of the Company's sales were denominated in currencies other than euro (primarily the U.S. dollar and the Japanese yen).
+In 2005, approximately 76% of the Company's selling and general and administrative expenses and approximately 93% of the Company's research and development expenses were denominated in euro, while approximately 42% of the Company's sales were denominated in currencies other than euro (primarily the U.S. dollar and the Japanese yen).
 The Company's operating profitability could be materially adversely affected by large fluctuations in the rate of exchange between the euro and such other currencies.
-For instance, a decrease in the value of the U.S. dollar or the Japanese yen against the euro would have a negative effect on the Company from time to time enters into foreign exchange forward sale contracts to hedge against fluctuations in the exchange rates of the principal foreign currencies in which its receivables are denominated (in particular, the U.S. dollar and the Japanese yen), but there can be no assurance that such hedging activities will limit the effect of movements in exchange rates on the Company's results of operations.
-As of December 31, 2004, the Company had two foreign exchange sale contracts, one for Japanese yen which expires on December 28, 2005 and one for U.S. dollars which expires on May 27, 2005.
-As of March 31, 2005, the Company had five new foreign exchange sale contracts, three for the Japanese yen and two for U.S. dollars.
+For instance, a decrease in the value of the U.S. dollar or the Japanese yen against the euro would have a negative effect on the Company's revenues which may not be offset by an equal reduction in operating expenses and would therefore negatively impact operating profitability.
+The Company from time to time enters into foreign exchange forward sale contracts to hedge against fluctuations in the exchange rates of the principal foreign currencies in which its receivables are denominated (in particular, the U.S. dollar and the Japanese yen), but there can be no assurance that such hedging activities will limit the effect of movements in exchange rates on the Company's results of operations.
+As of December 31, 2005, the Company had three options to hedge against Japanese yen for a total nominal amount of JPY45 million (i.e. €331 thousand), an amount of JPY15 million each, expiring on March, June and September 2006 respectively and two options to hedge against US\$ for a total nominal amount of US\$200 thousand (i.e. €160 thousand), an amount of US\$100 thousand each, expiring on February and April 2006.
+As of March 31, 2006, the Company had three new foreign exchange sale contracts, one for the Japanese yen and two for U.S. dollars.
 In addition, since any dividends that may be declared by the Company will be denominated in euro, exchange rate fluctuations will affect the U.S. dollar equivalent of any dividends received by holders of ADSs.